 For sabermetricians, the problem with traditional statistics such as batting average and slugging percentage is that in order to be translated into meaningful action, they need to be interpreted by human beings, whose gut instincts are woefully susceptible to irrational biases.
 In the movie, for example, we see Beane's scouts express faith in one player's abilities due to his "strong jaw," while another player's "ugly girlfriend" is taken to signify a lack of self-confidence.

 What does all this mean for indie rock?
 Simple: In the same way that most sports fans are loyal to their teams rather than to individual players, most music fans are won over by the music first, not the artist.
 Consequently, an indie-rock version of Peter Brand might argue that there is an epidemic failure within indie rock to understand that an indie label's real goal shouldn't be to sign bands, but to sign music.
-And in order to sign music, you need to sign albums—that is to say, the albums that have yet to be made.
+And in order to sign music, you need to sign albums— that is to say, the albums that have yet to be made.

 It won't be easy to effect this change, of course.
 The indie labels will find it unsettling to focus primarily on hard results while ignoring the auras, personalities, stories, and human connections that speak to them most and count for so much in their eyes.
 But such a dispassionate approach would actually be a blessing, for it would encourage them to evaluate new bands the same way that first-time listeners already do.
 Indie rock will also have to drop its penchant for myth-making in real time, but this would be no real loss either, since history usually backfires on such attempts anyway.

 Perhaps the most valid objection is that in baseball, wins are quantifiable and indisputable, while music is hopelessly subjective.
-All is fair when it comes to making judgments, so it's pointless to argue with whatever external features enhance our listening enjoyment, however much they're based on irrational biases.
+All's fair when it comes to making judgments, so it's pointless to argue with whatever external features enhance our listening enjoyment, however much they're based on irrational biases.
 I get that.
 And it's natural to be suspicious of sterile calculations, especially when something that's so emotionally engaging and personally meaningful is at stake.
 The decision-making process will always retain some element of the mystical and ineffable.
 I get that too.

 But I'm not asking anyone to accept some totally inconceivable alternate reality here.
 I'm simply arguing that this aversion to cold, hard numbers shouldn't cause the indie labels to neglect the one cold, hard number that most music fans not only already do trust, but possibly trust above all other criteria: the weighted average of every score that accompanies each album review.